 The beautiful thing about skincare is that it is a truly individual thing.
 What works for one won’t work for others, and one skincare business owner’s story might resonate more with a potential customer more than business with a similar product line with a different story.
-In the Create Your Skincare Mastermind, I teach you how to design your business for yourself AND for your customers.
+In Create Your Skincare Professional Edition, I teach you how to design your business for yourself AND for your customers.
 There is more than enough to go around, and quite frankly, there are more people who need help from good skincare than there are existing skincare brands, so competition amongst each other is really not something my students worry about.

 Does that sound good to you?

 Click HERE to learn more about Create Your Skincare Professional Edition and either schedule a complimentary Skincare Business Consultation today to see if it’s the right fit for you and your business goals, or enroll to join us in our nest semester!

 I want to start by saying I believe everyone is an artist.
 I’m not saying everyone can paint like Monet, dance like Misty Copeland, or sing like Celine Dion but I strongly believe that you don’t have to be someone who creates art or expresses creativity for a living to be an artist.
 The suffix “ist” really just means “someone who does this thing that the -ist is attached to.”